willprice/willprice.github.io/notes/learn_you_a_haskell/1_starting_out/index.md

-['Learn you a Haskell for great good'](http://learnyouahaskell.com/) is a fantastic book written in a light hearted manner with very good explanations and drawings to keep your attension.
+['Learn you a Haskell for great good'](http://learnyouahaskell.com/) is a fantastic book written in a light hearted manner with very good explanations and drawings to keep your attention.
 It's available to read free on the website.

-### Haskell ###
+#### Haskell ###
-Haskell is _referencially transparent_ and as such you can't change variables (they're actually called _definitions_ or _names_ as they don't _vary_)after assigning a value; for example you can't say x = 5 and then saying that x = 6.
-This means _side effects_ don't exist (when calling a function twice with the same parameters it might return something different in an imperative lanuage -- not in Haskell!
-Variable reassignment isn't permittted).
+Haskell is _referentially transparent_ and as such you can't change variables (they're actually called _definitions_ or _names_ as they don't _vary_)after assigning a value; for example you can't say x = 5 and then saying that x = 6.
+This means _side effects_ don't exist (when calling a function twice with the same parameters it might return something different in an imperative language -- not in Haskell!
+Variable reassignment isn't permitted).

-Haskell also has the cool property of being _lazy_ meaning it will only evaluate expressions when it absolutely must, this allows us to play with infinite sets, this is the result of referencial transparency.
+Haskell also has the cool property of being _lazy_ meaning it will only evaluate expressions when it absolutely must, this allows us to play with infinite sets, this is the result of referential transparency.

 Haskell is _statically typed_ meaning that Haskell knows what things are numbers, strings, lists and so on.
 This allows it check for a lot of